SNagaAbhilash/cloud-engineer-test.web.app/README.md

 3.Apache Maven installed locally (for building the project)

 Deployment Steps:

 1. Launch an EC2 Instance

-Log in to your AWS Management Console.
+a.Log in to your AWS Management Console.

-Navigate to the EC2 dashboard and click on "Launch Instance."
+b.Navigate to the EC2 dashboard and click on "Launch Instance."

-Choose an Amazon Machine Image (AMI). (e.g., Amazon Linux, Ubuntu Server) Select an instance type (e.g., t2.micro for free tier).
+c.Choose an Amazon Machine Image (AMI). (e.g., Amazon Linux, Ubuntu Server)

+d.Select an instance type (e.g., t2.micro for free tier).

-Configure security group settings to allow inbound traffic on port 80 (HTTP).
+e.Configure security group settings to allow inbound traffic on port 80 (HTTP).

-Launch the instance and download the key pair for SSH access.
+f.Launch the instance and download the key pair for SSH access.